geoff-project/coi-utils/docs/guide.md

 ```

 This code is (hopefully!) simple enough to understand.
 However, GET requests
-via JAPC are typically considered expensive.
+via JAPC are often considered expensive.
 In most cases, you actually want
 to use a SUBSCRIBE request instead.
 This would look somewhat like this: